 About the ROR REST API

 Beginning 1 Dec 2022, the ROR API by default returns only records whose status is "active".
-Records with the new status values "inactive" and "withdrawn" can be included using the new query parameter ?all_status.
+Records with the status values "inactive" and "withdrawn" can be included using the query parameter ?all_status.
 In addition, after this date, some ROR records contain the new values "Predecessor" and "Successor" in relationships.type.
-See the 2022-12-01 changelog post for more details.
+See the changelog post 2022-12-01 Organization status changes and our documentation on Relationships and hierarchies for more details.

 Registration and rate limits

-No registration is required to use the ROR API, but note that the rate limit is a maximum of 2000 requests in a 5-minute period, and API traffic can be quite heavy at popular times like midnight UTC.
+No registration is currently required to use the ROR API, but note that the rate limit is a maximum of 2000 requests in a 5-minute period per IP address, and API traffic can be quite heavy at popular times like midnight UTC.
 If you need to make more requests or want to ensure faster response times, you can also run the entire ROR API locally in Docker.
 See the README on the ROR API GitHub repository for instructions on running the ROR API locally.

 News and support